Detection Engineering

 The takeaway

 You cannot guarantee the absence of an XSS bug, so you deploy a control that refuses to run injected script and reports every attempt.
 The strict policy is the shield; the violation reports are the sensor.
-Ship both — and continue the web-application defense arc with SSRF detection and the wider Detection Engineering pillar.
+Ship both — and continue the web-application defense arc with file upload security and SSRF detection, or the wider Detection Engineering pillar.

 Training & tools referenced